farhanmirza27/CurveTask/README.md

  Clean Architecure VIPER / VIP used...
  Unit Test added for Interactor & Presenter
+ No Storyboard used..

 If have more time then i will be working on imporving UI and writing UI Tests..
+As currently focused on writing clean code and making it easy for scalable..